monome/dust/docs/jah/r/index.md

 			Out.ar(out_Out, sig);
 		}
 	}

 }
 ```

 ### Updating the R Lua module

-For a module to be usable with functions in the `R.engine` Lua module the module's metadata has to be included in the R Lua module.
+To be usable with functions in the R Lua module `R.engine` table module parameter metadata has to be included in the `R.specs` table. `R.specs` can be generated from RModule metadata using the `Engine_R.generateLuaSpecs` method.

-`R.specs` can be generated from RModule metadata using the `Engine_R.generateLuaSpecs` method.
-Likewise, module documentation stubs may be generated using the `Engine_R.generateModulesDocSection` method.
+Module documentation stubs may be generated using the `Engine_R.generateModulesDocSection` method.

 ### Gotchas

 If one of the parameters of a module has a `ControlSpec` not compatible with Lag (ie. the standard `db` `ControlSpec`) lag time should not be used for any of the parameters.
-(TODO: decsribe why and what happens)
+This is a known SuperCollider issue.
+(TODO: decsribe workaround)